 'The purpose of art is to wash the dust of daily life off our souls" - Pablo Picasso

-Hi, I'm Dominica pictured here with Olive, my Whippet, and current 'First Friend'.
+Hi, I'm Dominica, a Suffolk girl, pictured here with Olive, my Whippet, and current 'First Friend'.

 Animals have always been a big part of my life and I feel blessed to have had the privilege of growing up on a farm surrounded by them, as well as fields, woodland and wide-open spaces.
 I drew from an early age.
-Beatrix Potter was my idol and Art was my favourite subject at school so painting animals became the obvious choice for me.
+Beatrix Potter was my idol and Art was my favourite subject at school so painting animals was always the natural choice for me.

 I studied Art at A level then went on to Reading University to read Latin and Classical Studies - mainly to prove I wasn’t the dunce of my very large and talented family.
 Well, suffice to say, that’s still work in progress …. but as I've come to realise, 'Leopards never change their spots' and my childhood passion soon came back to haunt me.